A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Development of a New PIC Method

 In this section, we describe the time integration methods used to evolve the simulation particles.
-In contrast to the usual Newton-Lorenz treatment for particles, the adoption of generalized momentum results in a non-separable Hamiltonian system that requires a special integration method.
-We provide an outline of the base time integration method in section \ref{subsubsec:AEM method description} and offer an improvement in section \ref{subsubsec:Improved AEM method description} that includes a correction from a Taylor expansion.
+In contrast to the usual Newton-Lorenz treatment for particles, the adoption of a Hamiltonian formulation results in a non-separable system of equations.
+A Hamiltonian $\mathcal{H}$ is said to be \textit{separable} if it can be written in the form

+Where $\mathcal{K}$ and $\mathcal{U}$ denote the kinetic and potential energy of the system.
+In contrast, the Hamiltonian for the VM system considered in this work is non-separable because it contains a momentum-dependent potential and is of the form